 Sprawling Tokyo is one of the world’s most fascinating metropolises, a place where time-honored traditions and futuristic innovation exist side-by-side.
 The offerings for a culturally curious traveler are astounding, from the crafts, fashion and food scenes to the amazing architecture (Japan has more buildings by Pritzker Prize award–winning architects than any other country in the world).
 On this design- and arts-focused journey, get an insider’s view of this complex and layered destination, hosted by the founder of Indagare, Melissa Biggs Bradley, and AD contributing editor Gay Gassmann—with the possibility to continue on with a special post-trip extension in spiritual sister city Kyoto.

-A spot on this trip may be secured with a non-refundable deposit of $4,500, per person, with the remaining balance to be paid in full by January 5, 2020.
+A spot on this trip may be secured with a non-refundable deposit of $4,500, per person.

 What to Expect